omorilewa/PHIDEL/README.md

 # Phidel College
- This API is used to retrieve, structure and return data being used by the food basket application.
+ This Cms is for the school django site

 ## Technologies
 - Python(Django)